RoboDK/Plug-In-Interface/PluginAppLoader/README.md

 Checkable actions
 =================

 When an action is checkable, the corresponding script will be executed when the action is checked and also when it is unchecked.

-A checkable action also include the following behavior:
+A checkable action also includes the additional behavior compared to non-checkable actions:
 * A station parameter with the corresponding script name (name of the script file) will be set to 1 or 0 if the action is checked or uncheck respectively.
 * The argument "Checked" or "Unchecked" will be passed as argument through the process.
 * An icon can be provided for the checked state by adding the Checked keyword (as shown with the RecordChecked.svg example)